 Our in-depth and expert review of the Pimsleur method for learning Spanish

-Whether you’re simply looking to refresh your elementary-level Spanish for a vacation to Spain, or become 100% fluent before moving to Mexico, many folks look to Pimsleur to learn Spanish.
+Whether you’re simply looking to refresh your elementary-level Spanish for a vacation, or become 100% fluent before moving to Mexico, many folks look to Pimsleur to learn Spanish.
 It is one of the most-widely used language learning programs in the world, all based on the teachings of expert linguist Paul Pimsleur.
 However, is this the right language learning app for you?
 We break down and evaluate the Pimsleur Spanish program in this detailed review, covering the things that matter most.